Whirimako Black

-Whirimako Black MNZM (born c.
+Barbara Whirimako Black MNZM (born c.
 1961) is a New Zealand Māori recording artist and actress.

 Black sings mostly in the Māori language, uses traditional Māori musical forms and collaborates with traditional taonga pūoro instruments.
 Her musical achievements include composing and singing the titles for the acclaimed Television New Zealand series, The New Zealand Wars, as well as composing with Hori Tait the initial title music for the Māori news programme, Te Karere.
 In 1991, she formed the female Māori band Tuahine Whakairo but left in 1993, to start a solo career.

-Born in Whakatane, Black is of Ngāti Tuhoe, Ngāti Tuwharetoa, Ngāti Ranginui, Kahungunu, Te Whakatohea, Te Whanau-a-Apanui, Te Arawa, and Ngāti Awa descent.
+Born in Whakatāne, Black is of Ngāti Tūhoe, Ngāti Tuwharetoa, Ngāti Ranginui, Ngāti Kahungunu, Te Whakatōhea, Te Whānau-ā-Apanui, Te Arawa, and Ngāti Awa descent.